anvaka/common-words/README.md

 languages.

 The index was build between mid/end of 2016 from `~3 million` public open source licensed repositories on GitHub.
-Results are presented as a word cloud and as a plain list:
+Results are presented as word clouds and text:

 [TODO Insert image]